 This is a joint post with Stephanie Majerowicz.

 A colleague recently returned from Senegal and commented that she was struck by the vast gap between that country’s youthful population and its aged leader.
 President Abdoulaye Wade is 85 years old while the median Senegalese citizen is just 18.7 years old.
-Perhaps that 66-year gap is one reason that Wade, who recently jammed through a change that allows him to run for a third term while disqualifying popular musician Youssou N’Dour, seems so out of touch.
+Perhaps that 66-year gap is one reason that Wade, who recently jammed through a change that allows him to run for a third term while disqualifying popular musician Youssou N’Dour

 - A few Baby Presidents.
 Only 4 countries have a leader younger than the median age (Latvia, Montenegro, Finland, and as of about seven weeks ago North Korea).